MarcoWorms/learn.js/README.md

 ## Recursion and Loops

-Sometimes we need to repeat actions and if either map or reduce seems to not fit we can use both methods bellow
+Sometimes we need to repeat actions and if either map or reduce seems to not fit we can use both methods below

 ```js
 // Loop